lutit/AyuGramDesktop/README.md

 - Media preview & quick reaction on force click (macOS)
 - Enhanced appearance

 And many more.
-Check out our [Documentation](https://docs.ayugram.one/desktop/).
+Check out [Telegram](https://telegram.org/) for more information.

 <h3>
   <details>